sjbylo/container-workshop/01-build-app-on-local-pc/README.md

 ```
 git clone https://github.com/ENTER_YOUR_GITHUB_USERNAME_HERE/flask-vote-app.git
 ```
+`Ensure you have already forked the repository as described in the previous labs.`

-Especially if you see the error message "Repository not found", don't forget to replace ENTER_YOUR_GITHUB_USERNAME_HERE with your username!
+If you see the error message "Repository not found", don't forget to replace ENTER_YOUR_GITHUB_USERNAME_HERE with your username!

 If you still see the same error message, ensure you have forked the example application repository before you continue.